murk-sy/manga-pr-guide/Guide.md

-# 🗾 "Reading" Japanese
+# 🗾"Reading" Japanese

-> ⚠️ **Important: You do not *need* to read and understand this section to start proofreading.** This section is extremely simplified and some terms may be misnamed to get basic concepts across, based on my own understanding.
+> ⚠️**Important: You do not *need* to read and understand this section to start proofreading.** This section is extremely simplified and some terms may be misnamed to get basic concepts across, based on my own understanding.
 Some of these will help you understand how and why some text is written the way it is. *You don't need to memorize symbols or anything like that.* Additionally, this is **not** a basis for learning Japanese by any stretch of the imagination.
 Sources for this information are mostly listed in the [Sources](Sources.md) file.

-## 💬 Direction
+## 💬Direction

 East Asian scripts (Chinese, Japanese and Korean) have a common feature of being able to be written either top to bottom, left to right, right to left or even bottom to top.
 The last one is rare, but having text written in reverse on one side of a truck (so it's front to back on both sides) might be something you run into.